 But even smaller organizations could benefit from CIO services.
 It’s a good way to start dipping their toe into learning the value that a CIO can bring to the organization.
 There can be a lot of benefit in bringing someone in on a fractional basis, even just to advise a couple of times a year on strategy and then give the roadmap to the IT generalist to implement.

 Afterward, your organization can continue to work with them, whether it's quarterly check-ins or a weekly engagement.
-That would make sense for an organization who's not ready to hire a full-time CIO.
+That would make sense for an organization that's not ready to hire a full-time CIO.

 Often IT is managing the day-to-day of member requests or overseeing the tools members use to conduct business with the association.
 Functions like buying a membership, registering for a meeting, buying a book, etc.